-Settlement assets represent funds received or to be received from agents for unsettled money transfers, money orders, and consumer payments.
+Settlement assets represent funds received or to be received from agents and others for unsettled money transfers, money orders, and consumer payments.
 The Company records corresponding settlement obligations relating to amounts payable under money transfers, money orders, and consumer payment service arrangements.
 Settlement assets and obligations also include amounts receivable from, and payable to, customers for the value of their cross-currency payment transactions related to the Business Solutions segment.

-Settlement assets consist of cash and cash equivalents, receivables from selling agents and Business Solutions customers, and investment securities.
+Settlement assets consist of cash and cash equivalents, receivables from agents, Business Solutions customers, and others, and investment securities.
 Cash received by Western Union agents generally becomes available to the Company within one week after initial receipt by the agent.
 Cash equivalents consist of short-term time deposits, commercial paper, and other highly liquid investments.
-Receivables from selling agents represent funds collected by such agents, but in transit to the Company.
+Receivables from agents represent funds collected by such agents, but in transit to the Company.
 Western Union has a large and diverse agent base, thereby reducing the credit risk of the Company from any one agent.
-In addition, the Company performs ongoing credit evaluations of its agents' financial condition and credit worthiness.
-See Note 8 for information concerning the Company's investment securities.
+The Company performs ongoing credit evaluations of its agents' financial condition and credit worthiness.

 Receivables from Business Solutions customers arise from cross-currency payment transactions in the Business Solutions segment.
 Receivables occur when funds have been paid out to a beneficiary but not yet received from the customer.
-Aside from these receivables, the credit risk associated with spot foreign currency exchange contracts is largely mitigated, as in most cases the Company requires the receipt of funds from customers before releasing the associated cross-currency payment.
+Collection of these receivables ordinarily occurs within a few days.
+To mitigate risk associated with potential Business Solutions customer defaults, the Company performs credit reviews on an ongoing basis.